-Need a simple recipe to incorporate into your weeknight dinners?
-These Cheesy Chicken Enchiladas are gluten free and easy to put together, using rotisserie chicken to cut down on cooking time.
-The filling has cooked down onion and green chilis to add a little kick of flavor but they’re still mild enough for kids.
-Try them out and see for yourself!
+Ready within 40 minutes, these gluten-free chicken enchiladas are simple to prepare, because they use rotisserie chicken, cutting down on the casserole cooking time.
+The filling has cooked down onion and green chilis too, to add a little kick of flavor, but they’re still mild enough for kids.
+Weeknight dinner win!

 Now let’s get on to the important part – the recipe.